steve-jr/tawkto-react/README.md

 import {tawkTo} from 'tawkto-react'

-//acquire id by registering with tawk.to const propertyId = 'skjdbcjskjdcsdc'
+const tawkToPropertyId = 'skjdbcjskjdcsdc'

-tawTo(propertyId)
+tawTo(tawkToPropertyId)

-#Function must after the DOM is loaded, such as inside the componentDidMount
+# Function must after the DOM is loaded, such as inside the componentDidMount